vivek-booshan/cs220-sp23/assign/hw3.md

 *Update 2/19*: Clarified that error messages should be printed to `stderr`.
 See the [Program Behavior](#program-behavior) section.

+*Update 2/23*: Updated language on whether additional functions are required.

 ## Overview

 A [regular expression](https://en.wikipedia.org/wiki/Regular_expression), or simply **regex**, is a sequence